 - Data Collected Through UI Forms – Information about the business process is captured through forms.

 - Visual Interface Based on Activity – This option maps out the entire process including handling rejections and exceptions at every stage.

 - Visual Interface Based on Business Steps – This is similar to the third category, but it doesn’t bother the user with all the trivial corner case representations.
 Instead, it allows the user to focus on the primary path of the business process and the software automatically handles the the exception paths when operating.

 Unless you are a hardcore programmer who wants unlimited control, the fourth option is usually the best because it plays to the strengths of the user and the system.
 The user knows how the process should run every time and the system can offer the best way to structure the path.

 A process without data is like a train without passengers.
 Every business process needs a way to carry the payload through the process.
-Most BPM software uses a form as a way to capture and edit data along the process.
+Most BPM systems use a form as a way to capture and edit data along the process.
 Business process management tools must make the choice of whether to be for the novice user or for the power user.
 Novice users need everything extremely simplified and spelled out clearly.
 Power users want to be able to customize a form and make it do exactly what they want.

 If you pick a form designer that is too simple, you will likely grow out of it, but it will be difficult to move out of that system.
 If you pick one that is too complex, your users may never adopt it and it won’t fulfill its purpose.